Hotel Laundry- Case Study

-- feeding the rolling dryer with large pieces of laundry (Figure 7)
+- feeding the rolling dryer with small pieces of laundry (Figure 7)

-- retrieving small pieces of laundry from the rolling dryer (Figure 8)
+- retrieving and folding small pieces of laundry from the rolling dryer (Figure 10 and 11)

-- retrieving large pieces of laundry from the rolling dryer (Figure 9)
+- retrieving large pieces of laundry from the rolling dryer (Figure 11 and 12)

-Figures 6 and 7 - Feeding the rolling dryer
+Figure 7 - Feeding small pieces through the rolling dryer

-Figures 8 and 9 - Retrieving laundry from the rolling dryer
+Figures 10 - Retrieving small pieces of laundry from the rolling ironer

-- reaching for the laundry in the bin (Figure 11)
+- reaches for the laundry in the bin (Figure6)

-- spreading the laundry on rollers (Figure 6)
+- spreads the laundry on rollers (Figure 7)

-To feed the dryer with laundry such as bed sheets, two workers form a team (Figure 7).
+To feed the ironer with laundry such as bed sheets, two workers form a team (Figure 8).
 This task involves the following:

-- reaching for bedsheets in the bin (Figure 11)
+- reaching for bedsheets in the bin (Figure6)

 - unfolding the bedsheets

-To retrieve small laundry such as pillow cases from the regular dryer (Figure 8) a worker performs the following tasks:
+To retrieve small laundry such as pillowcases from the ironer a worker performs the following movements:

-- reaching forward to pick up the laundry
+- reaches forward to pick up the laundry

 Workers involved in retrieving small pieces of laundry are at risk for repetitive motion injuries.
 The hazardous conditions are: